 The highest cash offer recently seen to apply for a Bank of America card is only $100 and that was a “special invitation” or so they say.
 If you go on the Bank of America website you will see the bonus on a given card (and that’s if there even is a bonus) will typically be only $50.

-Complaint #4: “A rather antiquated website”
+Complaint #4: “An outdated website”

 When you login to manage your account, don’t expect anything amazing.
 For example here’s a recent forum comment from JenB to give you an idea why the website is not exactly an award winner: